SanjayBinayak/my-slack-bot/README.md

-# 🚀 StarDance Slack Bot + Public Demo Site
+# 🚀 My StarDance Slack Bot + Public Demo Site

-Welcome to the **StarDance Slack Bot**.
-It ships with a public browser demo and a Slack assistant backend, both powered by **Node.js**.
-The web demo gives visitors an immediate way to explore the project in a browser, while the Slack bot handles the slash-command experience through **`@slack/bolt`**.
+Welcome to the **My StarDance Slack Bot**.
+I also made a demo site where you can try my bot.
+The demo website gives user a quick overview about this bot.
+I used **Node.js** to create backend of this project and **'Html' and 'CSS'** to design my demo website.

-**Slack Bot Channel Demo:** [Join Bot on Slack](https://hackclub.enterprise.slack.com/archives/D0B8Q5FUW7Q) and test the bot commands inside the Bot!
-You can interact directly with the bot using any of the registered slash commands listed in this document, or use command /ssb-help to get list of slash commands
+**Use My Bot** [Join Bot on Slack](https://hackclub.enterprise.slack.com/archives/D0B8Q5FUW7Q) and test the bot commands inside the Bot!
+You can use any of the registered slash commands listed in this document, or use command /ssb-help to get list of slash commands.

 ---

-## Screenshot
+## Screenshot Of Demo Site

 ![StarDance Slack Bot demo preview](public/Images/image.png)